State's new coronavirus cases rise by 7,459; deaths double in day to 85

 Five deaths are among youths 14 and under, including a 6-year-old from Hillsborough, two 11-year-olds, a boy in Miami-Dade and a girl in Broward.
 The class hasn't changed since Sept.
 26.

 Four other juveniles are among the 32 deaths in the 15-24 class, including a 16-year-old girl in Miami-Dade.
 This class has increased since Sept.
-24 and at one time it was 33.
+24 and at one time it was 33 then there was a reduction.

 A total of 102 people from 25 to 34 also have died from the virus with no increase.